somasis/musl-wiki/faq.md

 Congratulations, you have found a bug!
 The bug is in the application that uses this internal glibc header.
 This header is *not* intended to be used by any program.
 File a bug report.
-Until it gets fixed, patch the program to remove the include line and replace all occurences of:
+Until it gets fixed, patch the program to remove the include line and replace all occurrences of:

 ```c
 __BEGIN_DECLS